bence-toth/react-library-boilerplate/README.md

 When you are releasing a new version, you should add a new entry to [the change log](./changelog.md) describing what changes were introduced, and providing a migration plan in case of breaking changes.

-Before you publish a new version package, make sure that the production build is up-to-date by running `npm run build`.
+Before you publish a new package version, make sure that the production build is up-to-date by running `npm run build`.

 Finally run `npm publish` to publish your package to the npm registry.

-### TODO: Make Storyshots support refs, portals etc.

 ### Enable visual snapshot testing